4. Scenes page

 4.5.
 Settings panel

-Last panel of the page, this provides several graphical options regarding scenes and layers.
+As the last panel of the page, this provides several graphical options regarding scenes and layers.

 4.5.1.
 Scene settings